 - 1. Always stop and listen straightaway.
 Ask open-ended, rather than leading, questions such as 'What happened?' and 'Who was involved?' - 2.
+Be patient as it may take some time for a young person to explain a situation to you.
+Don't give the impression that you don't believe them or that they are creating a problem by reporting abuse.
+A young person is not always ready or able to talk about their experiences and/or they may not always recognise that they are being abused. - 3.
+Offer reassurance that you will take what they have told you seriously. - 4.
 Write brief notes outlining the conversation either during or immediately after the disclosure.
 It is important that you try to record the pupil's words objectively and without judgement.
-Sign and date your notes. - 3.
+Sign and date your notes. - 5.
 Do not guarantee confidentiality.
-Explain that you will have to report the matter to Designated Safeguarding Lead so that they can offer help and guidance. - 4.
-Report the matter to the DSL and give them a copy of your signed notes. - 5.
+Explain that you will have to report the matter to Designated Safeguarding Lead so that they can offer help and guidance. - 6.
+Report the matter to the DSL and give them a copy of your signed notes. - 7.
 The DSL will inform you if you have any further obligations.

-Child abuse to be reported includes abuse of a pupil by an employee or other adult, abuse at home which a pupil reports to staff, abuse by a stranger outside the School, and abuse of one pupil by another pupil (Peer on peer abuse).
+Child abuse to be reported includes abuse of a pupil by an employee or other adult, abuse at home which a pupil reports to staff, abuse by a stranger outside the School, and abuse of one pupil by another pupil (child on child abuse) including online.

-In the case of abuse by a pupil, or group of pupils, the key issue is identifying the problem as abuse (rather than an isolated instance of bullying or 'adolescent experimentation/banter').
+In the case of abuse by a pupil, or group of pupils, the key issue is identifying the problem as abuse (rather than an isolated instance of bullying or 'adolescent experimentation' or 'banter').
 If an incident is considered abuse rather than bullying it is because:

-- of the frequency, nature and severity of the incident(s); - of the ages and relative ages of the children involved; - the victim was coerced by physical force, fear or by a pupil or group of pupils significantly older than them, or having power or authority over them; - the incident involved a potentially criminal act, and whether if the same incident (or injury) had occurred to a member of staff or other adult, it would have been regarded as assault or otherwise actionable; - the bullying involves a specific serious incident, such as a serious physical or sexual assault or it might persist despite attempts to intervene. - Abuse will be reported to the Designated Safeguarding Lead who will contact HANTSdirect (Tel: 0300 555 1384) for guidance.
+- of the frequency, nature and severity of the incident(s); - of the ages and relative ages of the children involved; - the victim was coerced by physical force/fear or by a pupil or group of pupils significantly older than them, or having power or authority over them; - the incident involved a potentially criminal act, and whether if the same incident (or injury) had occurred to a member of staff or other adult, it would have been regarded as assault or otherwise actionable; - the bullying involves a specific serious incident, such as a serious physical or sexual assault or it might persist despite attempts to intervene.

+Abuse will be reported to the Designated Safeguarding Lead who will contact Hampshire Children's Services (Tel: 0300 555 1384) for guidance.